pieroproietti/penguins-blog/blog/2023-07-14-blendos-adventures.md

 <Translactions />

+To re-build the blendOS ISOs, I started with the documentation on [blendOS Docs](https://docs.blendos.co/), and then experimented, finding a way to use blendOS to recreate itself by removing the `akshara` hook.

+Reasoning with Ray, I was told and must agree that this method:

+"yes but then you take away one of Blends biggist reasons to exist :-)"

+and, therefore, using Ray`s suggestions, I began to inquire about a more `orthodox` version.

 ## Do this from a CLI in blendOs, NOT in a container:

 `mkdir -p build-root; sudo pacstrap -K build-root base linux linux-firmware`